Retro-Devils/WickedOS/README.md

+Updatd September 29,2021

 # WickedOS
 A android based operating system for Raspberry pi 4.

-WickedOS is built on konstakangs lineage 17.1
+WickedOS is built on konstakangs lineage 18.1

 WickedOS has everything you need to load your games and play .

+## First Boot Setup

+- You need a keyboard and mouse plugged in.

+- Press and hold F5 press reboot the recovery .

+- After reboot click "Install"

+- Find /sdcard/Tools/TWRP/resizePI4.zip

+- This is resizing your the image to your SD card size .

+- Swipe to install wait then reboot to system ,

 ## F.A.Q